internxt/drive-server-wip/README.md

 ```

-#### Defining Use Cases
+#### Defining Usecases

-The use case is a function that includes a real functional use case from the user.

-To identify Use cases we can use: "As User, I want ... for ...
-Example: "As Web User, I want to move files to trash for delete later permanently"
+The use case is a function that includes a real functional use case from the business model.
+To identify use cases we can use: "As User, I want ... for ...
+Example: "As Web User, I want to move files to trash for delete them later"

-<strong>How coding use case?</strong>
+<strong>How to code a use case?</strong>

-1. Use repository to get information from the entity in the database, repository return always domains.
+1. Use a repository if there is a need to get any information from the entity in the database, the repositories should always return the entity of a domain.
-2. Update properties of domains o call functions with business-logic.
+2. Update any properties of a domain or call functions with a business-logic.
 Ex: File.moveToTrash()
-3. Persist repository in the database with the domain.
+3. Persist changes using a repository.

 Example of use case:
 ```
 # file.usecase.ts

-export class FileUseCase {
+export class FileUsecase {
   constructor(private fileRepository: FileRepository) {}

   async moveToTrash(fileId) {
     const file = await this.fileRepository.findOne({ fileId });

     if(!file) {
       throw new Error('file not found');
     }

     file.moveToTrash();

-    await this.fileRepository.update(file)
+    await this.fileRepository.update(file);

     return file;
   }

   async moveTo(fileId, destination) {
     const file = await this.fileRepository.findOne({ fileId });

     if(!file) {
       throw new Error('file not found');
     }

     file.moveTo(destination);

-    await this.fileRepository.update(file)
+    await this.fileRepository.update(file);

     return file;
   }